FAQ

 Here’s everything you need to know before working with us.

-Accessibility audits test whether people with disabilities can use your site or app (screen readers, keyboard navigation, color contrast, etc.).
+Accessibility audits test whether people with disabilities can use your site (screen readers, keyboard navigation, colour contrast, etc.).

-Performance audits test how fast your site loads and how efficiently it runs (Core Web Vitals, load speed, resource optimization).
+Performance audits test how fast your site loads and how efficiently it runs (Core Web Vitals, load times, resource optimisation).

 Both matter, but they solve different problems.
-Accessibility ensures you’re not excluding users.
-Performance ensures you’re not frustrating them.
+Accessibility audits ensure you’re not excluding users.
+Performance audits ensure you’re not frustrating them — or losing search rankings.

 Depends on your goals:

-You’ll receive the detailed report and a 30-minute walkthrough call where we explain the findings.
+You’ll receive a report and a 30-minute walkthrough call where we explain the findings and results.
 After that, you decide:

-Depends on what we find and how many issues there are.
-Some fixes are quick (missing alt text, contrast adjustments).
-Others require significant work (restructuring navigation, optimizing database queries, refactoring components).
+Depends on what we find and how many problems there are.
+Some website improvements are quick (missing alt text, contrast adjustments, design tweaks).
+Others require significant work (restructuring navigation, improving SEO, refactoring components).

-After the audit, we’ll provide a project-based quote with a timeline estimate if you want us to handle implementation.
+After the assessment, we’ll provide a project-based quote with a timeline estimate if you want our agency to handle implementation for your business.
+Many agencies charge for the assessment alone — we include it in the service.

-No. The report identifies what’s broken, explains why it matters, and categorizes severity or priority.
+No. The report identifies what’s broken, explains why it matters, and categorises severity.
 We don’t include code snippets or detailed implementation instructions.

-If you want us to implement fixes, we’ll provide a quote and handle it for you.
+If you want us to implement improvements, we’ll provide a quote and handle it for you.

-No. Audits & Optimization is for websites, web apps, and WordPress sites only.
-Mobile app audits require different tools and methodologies.
+No. Our services cover websites, web apps, and WordPress sites only.
+Mobile app checks require different tools and methodologies.